Red River Rivalry: Venue

 The Oklahoma–Texas game has been played in six locations.
-They have played in Norman and Oklahoma City in Oklahoma; Arlington, Austin, Dallas and Houston in Texas.
+They have played in Norman and Oklahoma City in Oklahoma, and Arlington, Austin, Dallas and Houston in Texas.
 The series began in 1900 and has been played in Dallas since 1912, except for 1913 (Houston), 1922 (Norman), and 1923 (Austin).
-Dallas was chosen as a "neutral" site since it is situated approximately halfway between Austin, Texas and Norman, Oklahoma – the locations of Texas and Oklahoma, respectively.
+Dallas was chosen as a "neutral" site since it is situated approximately halfway between Austin, Texas and Norman, Oklahoma – the sites of the main campuses of the University of Texas at Austin and the University of Oklahoma, respectively.

-Since 1932 the game has been held at the Cotton Bowl in Dallas, during the State Fair of Texas.
+Since 1932, the game has been held at the Cotton Bowl in Dallas, during the State Fair of Texas.
 The designated "home" team alternates from year to year: Oklahoma in even-numbered years and Texas in odd-numbered years.
 Ticket sales for the game are split 50–50 between the two schools, with the stadium divided along the 50-yard line.
 Historically, the Oklahoma fans have occupied the south end zone, which contains the tunnel where both teams enter and exit the field.
-Beginning in 2007, the teams have option to alternate North and South ends of the field, thereby giving the home team fans the seats adjacent to the tunnel leading to both teams' locker rooms.
+Beginning in 2007, the teams have had the option to alternate North and South ends of the field, thereby giving the home team fans the seats adjacent to the tunnel leading to both teams' locker rooms.
 However, Texas has declined to exercise its option to move to the south end each year in which they have been the designated home team.
-However, former Texas coach Charlie Strong said he would favor Texas fans being in the south end zone during their home games.
+Former Texas coach Charlie Strong said he would favor Texas fans being in the south end zone during their home games.

 On June 10, 2014, Dallas officials announced that the football game between Oklahoma and Texas would be held at Fair Park through 2025.